-A program of academic advisement matches a student with a faculty advisor, and together they design a degree map.
+Students in the program are paired with a faculty advisor, and together they design the student's degree map.
 The course of study is built around a required liberal arts core curriculum (36 credits), which introduces students to the various areas of study at the college.
-In addition to the core courses, each student selects three subject areas of concentration, taking at least 12 credits in each area.
-The 39 remaining elective credits are chosen to complete and complement the student's individual degree plan.
-An additional 18 elective credits may be taken in one of these areas of concentration (for a total of 30 credits), and an additional six elective credits in each of the other two areas (for a total of 18 credits in each).
+In addition to the core courses, each student selects two subject areas of concentration, taking at least 15 credits in each area.
+The 45 remaining elective credits are chosen to complete and complement the student's individual degree plan.
+An additional 15 elective credits may be taken in one of these areas of concentration (for a total of 30 credits), and an additional three elective credits in each of the two areas (for a total of 18 credits in each).
+To stay competitive, highly motivated students may decide to add a third concentration (15 credits), and/or a minor to the degree.
+Students may have a maximum of three concentrations and two minors.
+Students who select a concentration that is also offered as a minor at New York Tech, may not add that same minor to their degree (e.g., a Medical Humanities Concentration with a Medical Humanities Minor).